 You can now synchronize your emails, calendars, and events as well as your contacts on all your devices, for instance, using Microsoft Exchange Online services.

 This are strenuous tasks that an IT professional would have had to manually create using special scripted rules via PowerShell, patches, domain routers to a normal physical server to enable such functionality.

 The cloud has made this all possible and while we will not get into the intricacies and workings of the cloud, we have in our working experience, seen a massive uptake of it.

 Companies of all sizes, countries, and industries (including healthcare, education, financial and governmental institutions) are moving to the cloud.

 This uptake of cloud services is happening on a regular basis as old servers are being made redundant and getting subjected to creative destruction in the IT industry.

 Software for hire

 Software as a Service (SaaS), which is what it is called, is basically the hiring of software rather than owning it and leaving the (usually costly) maintenance to the software provider.

 The tech giants will then take care of the back-end operations such as backups, updates, and upgrades, maintenance, security and compliance for an annual or monthly fee.

 You can liken this to hire-purchase or the car leasing services that the automobile industry offers its clients.

 The car servicing and maintenance is performed timeously by the manufacturer.
 You just drive it and pay for your own fuel on top of the monthly leasing fees.
 Such a service can even be monetized using Cryptos such as IOTA.

 Great collaboration tools

 Another daunting yet integral task in running a business is the act of hosting meetings.
 Business meetings are often rescheduled as easily as procrastinating a spring cleaning exercise in the middle of summer whilst on holiday.
 This is mainly because of the availability of participants or lack of the material required to make a presentation to participants.

 Tools that facilitate online meetings like Skype for Business or Google’s Meet, allow you to schedule meetings from your calendar.
-This will send you and your meeting participants a reminder and then, with a click of a button you can join, host or participate in a full-on HD video or audio conference type call.
+This will send you and your meeting participants a reminder.
+Then, with a click of a button you can join, host or participate in a full-on HD video or audio conference type call.